Dismantling

 Remove the 1st and 3rd bearing caps.
 Then loosen the 2nd and 4th alternately crosswise.

-Diesel engine: First remove bearing caps 5, 1 and 3, then loosen bearing caps 2 and 4 alternately crosswise.
+Diesel engine: First remove bearing caps 5, 1 and 3, then loosen bearing caps 2 and 4 alternately in a crosswise pattern.

-Attention: If poppets are removed, they must be replaced so that they can then be restored to their original position.
-Lay the pushers on the working surface (camshaft side) down.
+Note: If the plate tappets are removed, they must be replaced so that they can be reinstalled in their original position.
+Place the tappets with the working surface (camshaft side) down.

 Installation